azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUQ50JG/his-butler-escaping">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU472J9/the-story-of-will-the-reaper">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">While the Young Master continues his investigation into the opium-filled, counterfeit candy wrappers, the Butler<br>is chained and tortured in the Tower of London.</p>
+<p align="center">Will and Grell are tasked with training the new students of the Reaper Association.
+As<br>they lead the recruits through the process, Will reflects on the past, when he and<br>Grell first teamed up to take the Reaper exam.</p>
 </td>
 </tr>
 </table>